 If you wish to configure a backtest that works the same, but ONLY enters during certain times, you may use the TrendSpider Candle Time indicator as demonstrated below.
-This takes input in the form of a integer constant value in military time on the EST time zone.
-For example, for 9:45am enter “0945” into the constant value input box.
+This takes input in the form of an integer constant value in military time in the EST time zone.
+For example, for 9:45 am enter “0945” into the constant value input box.

 As always, when we are talking about backtesting, a few warnings:

 - No backtesting platform can properly account for slippage in the market.
 In a backtest, you always get your fill.
 That is not always the case in the real world.